-When you use a carrier that isn’t supported by ShipperHQ yet but need to have rates show that may depend on Zone, Shipping Group, Weight, Price, Quantity then you will need to convert the carriers spreadsheet or shipping documentation to fit our custom carrier table in order to provide rates for that carrier.
+When you use a carrier or shipping method that isn’t supported by ShipperHQ yet but needs to have rates show that may depend on Shipping Zone, Shipping Group, Weight, Price, Quantity, then you will need to convert the carrier’s spreadsheet or shipping documentation to fit our custom carrier table in order to provide rates for that carrier.

 - Request a rate definition spreadsheet or documentation from your carrier that will state how the shipping prices vary.
 It should be formatted like the one below:

 - For the Table above, you will need to establish your conditions that will alter the shipping rate.
 In this case they would be the following:

 -Weight Ranges (> 0.00 lbs – ≤ 2.00 lbs, >2.00 lbs – ≤ 4.00 lbs)